 Well, how to drive an LED?
-Ask a middle school pupil and you can get such an answer:
+Ask a person who has most basic EE knowledge such a question, you'll get such an answer:

-The LED works great, but there's an issue: If we do the math, the LED consumes 40mW, meanwhile, the 150Ω resistor consumes 60mW!
-What a bummer, normally when we're talking about plug-powered electronics, this is good enough.
-However, thinking about throwing away 60% of the energy in a handheld: This is unacceptable.
+The LED works great, but there's an issue: If we do the math, the LED consumes 40mW, meanwhile, the 150Ω resistor consumes 60mW.
+What a bummer!
+Normally when we're talking about plug-powered electronics, this is good enough.
+However, thinking about throwing away 60% of the energy in a handheld, which, in this particular case, spend most power driving the LED display: This is unacceptable.